corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/docker-image.md

 # Official Corda Docker Image

 * To install the Corda Docker image, first ensure both `Docker` and `docker-compose` are installed and enabled.
 Docker CE (Community Edition) is sufficient.
-Please refer to [Docker CE documentation](https://www.docker.com/community-edition) and [Docker Compose documentation](https://docs.docker.com/compose/install/) for installation instructions for all major operating systems.
+Refer to [Docker CE documentation](https://www.docker.com/community-edition) and [Docker Compose documentation](https://docs.docker.com/compose/install/) for installation instructions for all major operating systems.
 * The official Corda docker image can be found at the [Corda Docker hub](https://hub.docker.com/u/corda).
 The latest version is `corda/corda-zulu-java1.8-4.8.6` and is found [here](https://hub.docker.com/r/corda/corda-zulu-java1.8-4.8.6).
 * Ensure you have a valid [node.conf file](../../../../../en/platform/corda/4.8/open-source/node-database-tables.md) and a valid set of certificates.
 * Run the docker image using the [`docker run` command](https://docs.docker.com/engine/reference/commandline/run/).

 {{< note >}}
-Before running any Corda Enterprise Docker images, you must accept the license agreement and indicate that you have done this by setting the environment variable `ACCEPT_LICENSE` to `YES` or `Y` on your machine.
+Before running any Corda Enterprise Docker images, accept the license agreement and indicate this by setting the environment variable `ACCEPT_LICENSE` to `YES` or `Y` on your machine.
 If you do not do this, none of the Docker containers will start.

 As an alternative, you can specify this parameter when running the `docker-compose up` command, for example:
 `ACCEPT_LICENSE=Y docker-compose up`